Friday, 18 April 2025

 The Essentials app is Google’s latest offering for Windows users, aiming to make your experience with Google services even more seamless.
 This app bundles several Google services together, allowing you to explore and install them easily.
 According to Google, Essentials lets you “discover and install many of our best Google services,” which include direct access to Google Photos for managing your photo library and Google Messages for sending and receiving texts directly from your laptop.

 While Google hasn’t provided a complete list of apps available through Essentials, the announcement did highlight a few key services.
-These include Google Sheets for spreadsheets, Google Drive for storage, Nearby Share for file sharing, and Google One, which offers a two-month free trial for new subscribers.
+These include Google Sheets for spreadsheets, Google Drive for cloud storage, Nearby Share for file sharing, and Google One, which offers a two-month free trial for new subscribers.
 This app is a convenient way to bring your favourite Google tools onto your Windows laptop without the hassle of individual downloads.

 HP leads the charge